Joshua-B988/Joshua-IT-Portfolio/README.md

 ### Hi, I'm Joshua Brown

 IT support tech working toward a career in cybersecurity.
-I like solving problems — whether that's a broken printer or a suspicious login attempt — and I bring a security-first mindset to everyday IT work.
+I like solving problems, whether that's a broken printer or a suspicious login attempt, and I bring a security-first mindset to everyday IT work.

 **CompTIA A+ | Network+ | Security+ | ISC2 CC | Splunk Core Power User**